CopernicaMarketingSoftware/Documentation/Mailerq/4.0/sending-bounces.md

     </tr>
 </table>

-The "notify" variable specifies what sort of events should trigger the delivery status notification.
+The "notify" variable specifies what sort of events trigger the Delivery Status Notification.
 Possible values are "NEVER", "SUCCESS", "FAILURE" and "DELAY".
-If you set it to "FAILURE", you will only receive bounce back on failure.
+If you set it to "FAILURE", you will only receive bounces on failure.
 It is also allowed to set this to a comma seperated list of values.
 If you set the "notify" property to "SUCCESS,FAILURE", a bounce message will be sent on successful delivery as well as on failure.